helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 In scenarios where imposters or valid agents might tamper with messages, you can sign messages with RSA keys and implement a whitelist in the receptors. helyOS core automatically signs all its messages using RSA (SHA-256).
 You can configure helyOS core using the Dashboard to check the RSA (SHA-256) signature of incoming messages.
-The helyOS core can also be used to distribute the agents' RSA public keys.
+The helyOS core can also be used to distribute the agents' RSA public keys to the message recpetors.

-This method ensures both agent identity and message origin independent of the protocol,  such that agents cannot produce tampered messages, as verification occurs upon message reception.
+Individual message signature mitigates both threats "Imposter Agent via Stolen Credentials" and "Message Tampering" independent of protocol.
+The signature must be verified though upon each message reception.

 Unexpected Messages from Devices
 -------------------------------------------------------